tomsWebConsulting/twcsl/README.md

       * **Step 3**

-        Copy the entire contents of the page and add it to Settings > Developer Tools > Code Injection > HEADER after the previously installed code. jQuery must be before the twcsl code.
+        Copy the entire contents of the page and add it to Website > Website Tools > Code Injection > HEADER after the previously installed code. jQuery must be before the twcsl code.

       * The trial period install steps are finished.